shazz/shazz.github.io/content/pages/bootsector.md

 $1E     -           BOOT CODE (if any)          -
 ```

- ý Values are for standard double sided floppy disk.
+  Values are for standard double sided floppy disk.
- þ BRA.S ="BRAnch to... .S=short" in MC680x0 assembly language.
+  BRA.S ="BRAnch to... .S=short" in MC680x0 assembly language.

 The values described here refer to typical values found on a double sided non-boot disk.
 The OEM bytes are used on a boot disk and may be on other company disks but are not used on a generic non-boot disk.
 The serial number is written at format time and is meant to be unique so TOS can tell if a disk has been swapped.
-For some tools to be able to manupulate the loader, the OEM bytes must be $4C 6F 61 64 65 72 ("Loader" in ASCI).
+For some tools to be able to manipulate the loader, the OEM bytes must be $4C 6F 61 64 65 72 ("Loader" in ASCI).
 The final two bytes (one word) of the boot sector are reserved for the "evening out" value which allows the checksum to be corrected accordingly.

 The boot loader also contains specific information as well: